yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 # macos-kvm-pci-passthrough
 A guide to macOS virtualization on Ubuntu Server 17.10, without needing to start a GUI/desktop on the server.

 Preface: I wanted to run macOS on my workstation, since macOS is a more friendly OS (although proprietary) than Linux.
 However, I still wanted to run a Linux Server, mainly to manage my ZFS harddrive array.
 Virtualizing Linux on a macOS host, and then passing the VM the harddisks may potentially wreak havoc on the ZFS array.
 I ended up having to use Linux as the host.
-This means we also don't have to deal with the problems that Hackintosh users must endure.
+Thankfully, this also means we also don't have to deal with the problems that Hackintosh users must endure.

-Virtualization technology has been revolutionized in the past few years.
-The two biggest new features are KVM (Kernel-based Virtual Machine) and PCIe-Passthrough.
+Virtualization technology has matured a lot in the past few years.
+The two biggest features are KVM (Kernel-based Virtual Machine) and PCIe-Passthrough.
 KVM allows near-native usage of the CPU, while PCIe-Passthrough allows *native* usage of the PCI device by the guest.
 If you passthrough a graphics card, it will even allow you to do gaming, HDMI/DisplayPort audio, etc at full speed.
+Furthermore, this features allows you to pass through ethernet cards and USB controllers.

 ## Prerequisites
 You will need a Mac in order to download and create the install image.
+You should probably also use the Mac if you are using Clover configurator.

 You need a CPU that supports both KVM and IOMMU.
 Check https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#Prerequisites